exbotanical/connective-tissue/docs/connective-tissue.circularsinglylinkedlist.pushfrontlist.md

 ## CircularSinglyLinkedList.pushFrontList() method

-Insert a copy of another list at the front of the caller list

-The lists may be the same, but must not be null
+Insert a copy of another list at the front of the caller list.
+The lists may be the same, but must not be null.

 <b>Signature:</b>